simonhw/middle-earth-champion/README.md

 ## User Experience
 ### Initial Discussion
 This application is designed to be run in a terminal environment.
 Its purpose is to take in user information and add it to a database for a club membership waiting list.
 Users may also use the application to check their child's position on the waiting list.
-Admin users are able to view the content of the waiting list and delete entries where appropriate.
+Admin users can view the content of the waiting list and delete entries where appropriate.

 ### User Stories
 #### First-time Visitor Goals